Will AI Replace Registered Nurses?

 Will AI replace registered nurses?βΎ

-How is AI changing nursing practice?βΎ
+How is AI changing nursing today?βΎ